syncfusion-content/blazor-docs/blazor/pdfviewer-2/toolbar-customization.md

 ## Primary Toolbar Customization

-You can modify the primary toolbar options by rearrange the toolbar options, Disable the default options of toolbar and add new items, adding the new item in particular index with existing toolbar options.
+You have the capability to modify the primary toolbar options by rearranging them, disabling default options and adding new items and moreover, you can specify the index at which to add a new item within the existing toolbar options.

 ## Rearrange the default options of toolbar

-You can rearrange the `ToolbarItems` list by the order of listing the items.
-The toolbar items show in the given order of the list
+You can adjust the order of the `ToolbarItems` by rearranging how the items are listed.
+The toolbar will display the items based on the order in which they appear in the list

 ```cshtml